 Estate planning is incredibly important, yet it remains a bit of a mystery to many people.
 How exactly should you go about protecting your assets so your family is in the best position when you die?
 There are many ways to do it, but one way is to create a living trust.
+This guide will break down the steps for creating a living trust in Wisconsin and examine when it is the best option for your situation.

 How to Create a Living Trust in Wisconsin

-Here’s how to create a living trust in the Badger State:
+Here are six steps to create a living trust in the Badger State:

-- Figure out which type of trust you need.
-If you’re a single person, a single trust is probably the best choice.
+- Figure out which type of trust you need: If you’re a single person, a single trust is probably the best choice.
 If you’re married, you might be better served by a joint trust.
 Both you and your spouse will be able to put your own property into a joint trust, plus it can be used to store jointly owned property, like cars or homes.

-- Take stock of your assets.
-Know exactly what you own and what you want to store in your trust.
+- Take stock of your assets: Know exactly what you own and what you want to store in your trust.
 Much of what you own can go in the trust, including stocks and bonds.
 Also take the time now to gather relevant property documents, like car titles and home deeds.

-- Draw up the trust document.
-You can use an online program to do it yourself or get the help of an attorney.
+- Draw up the trust document: You can use an online program to do it yourself or get the help of an attorney.

 What Is a Living Trust?